jdee/ios-knob-control/README.md

 drop into your project.

-The ios-knob-control.xcodeproj sample project can be used to build a simple demo app to exercise the different modes of the control.
+The ios-knob-control.xcodeproj sample project can be used to build a simple demo app to exercise the different modes of the control and provides an example of use.

+Copyright (C) 2014 Jimmy Dee.
+All rights reserved.